wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/recon.md

 1. The directory parameters should already be correct.

 1. The parallelization parameters determine how jobs are split between cores.
-Set `n_cores` to 30.
+Set `n_cores` to 14.

 1. Stack parameters are parameters for generating the aligned stacks prior to tomogram reconstruction.

-    - `ali_dim` allows for resizing, though I recommend using the full image size: `3712,3712`.
+    - `ali_dim` allows for resizing, but we recommend using the full image size: `3712,3712`.

     - `erase_radius` is for gold fiducial erasing.
 Since we used autmoated tilt-series alignment, we don't have a model for the gold fiducials.
 Set this to `none`.

     - `taper_pixels` is used to taper the edges of the rotated images when generating an aligned stack; `100` is usually sufficient.

     - `ali_stack_bin` is used to bin the image stack before reconstruction.
     In general, we recommend setting this to `1` and performing serial binning.

 1. The 3D CTF correction parameters set how novaCTF will perform 3D CTF correction.
 We always recommend using the dose-filtered stack (`process_stack = dose-filtered`) and correcting CTF using phase flipping (`correction_type = phaseflip`).